 Each year group is supported by a Pastoral Manager who maintains close ties between school and home, and are the first point of contact for parents and carers.

 An Achievement Lead is linked to each year group and monitors the academic progress of each student to ensure that they all fulfil their potential.

-At BCHS, we take safeguarding very seriously and all our staff understand that “safeguarding is everyone’s business and everyone’s responsibility”.
-The school works closely with the local Safeguarding Children’s Board and related safeguarding teams and takes full part in multi-agency training organised by them.
+We take safeguarding very seriously and all our staff understand that “safeguarding is everyone’s business and everyone’s responsibility”.
+We work closely with the local Safeguarding Children’s Board and related safeguarding teams and take part in multi-agency training organised by them.

 All adults who regularly work on our site are required to undergo a Disclosure and Barring Service (DBS) check to prevent unsuitable people from working with students.
 All visitors are closely supervised when on site.

 Our staff are trained to be vigilant for all kinds of safeguarding concerns, including bullying, online safety, emotional or other abuse or extremist behaviour.
 We have clear procedures in place where any potential safeguarding concerns are identified and appropriate action taken.